anywherelearning

 How do I know if homeschooling is right for my family?

 If your child is unhappy, unstimulated, or struggling in their current environment, and you're willing to try something different, homeschooling is worth exploring.
 Start with a trial semester.
 You can always go back.
+Watch for these signals: your child dreads school most mornings, you see personality changes (anxiety, withdrawal), academic pace is wrong (too slow or too fast), or your family time is dominated by homework battles.

 What is deschooling and how long does it take?